Ehsan-Tavan/watermarking_summarization_model/README.md

     <td colspan="1"> 3.77 </td>
     <td colspan="1"> 12.25 </td>
     <td colspan="1"> 12.87 </td>
+    <td colspan="1"> 2.97 </td>
+    <td colspan="1"> 3.34 </td>
   </tr>

 </table>

+As gamma increases, the size of the green list expands.
+Considering delta is 10 (hard red list), there is an observable improvement in Rouge-1, Rouge-2, and Rouge-L scores when gamma and green list become larger.

 <b style='text-align:center;'>Table 1: Analysis of Machine Learning Classifiers as Baseline
 Models</b>